NianLiu89/the-java-programming-language/README.md

-# the-java-programming-language
-THE Java™ Programming Language, Fourth Edition
+#   THE Java™ Programming Language, Fourth Edition

-This is the place where I took notes and practices during the learning of THE Java™ Programming Language, Fourth Edition.
+This is the place where I took notes and practices while learning this book.

+##  1. A Quick Tour
+### Unicode chars
+Java supports unicode characters, which means that you can define variable with name like 兀 or 念.